SulfaSaji/bipolar-bot/README.md

 Dual-Personality System 🤖

-Project Overview
+#ProjectOverview
-This project, codenamed Bipolar Bot, is an engaging, front-end conversational system that showcases two distinct AI personalities.
-It leverages simple array-based logic to create a dynamic user experience, seamlessly switching between a positive Compliment Generator and a comically blunt Sarcastic Bot.
-Built for a one-day hackathon, this project demonstrates how minimal front-end technology can be used to create a memorable user experience by playing with extremes in tone and interaction.
+This project, codenamed Bipolar Bot, is a lighthearted and engaging front-end conversational system.
+It showcases two distinct and contrasting AI personalities: a positive Compliment Generator and a comically blunt Sarcastic Bot.
+Built during a one-day hackathon, this project demonstrates how simple array-based logic and minimal front-end technology can be used to create a memorable user experience by playing with extremes in tone and interaction.

 #KeyFeatures ✨
 Compliment Generator: A module designed to provide a steady stream of uplifting and encouraging remarks.

-Sarcastic Bot: A contrasting module that delivers witty and humorous retorts, subverting the typical AI persona with playful bluntness.
+Sarcastic Bot: A contrasting module that delivers witty, humorous, and playfully blunt retorts.

 #TechStack 💻
-HTML5: Serves as the foundational structure of the project.
+HTML5: Provides the foundational structure of the project.

 CSS3: Handles all styling, layout, and visual animations.